Abhiram1108/OOPS-Banner-App/README.md

 This removes repetitive print statements and improves maintainability while preserving the same banner output.

+---
+## Use Case 5 (UC5): Inline Array Initialization

+UC5 improves code conciseness by declaring and initializing the banner lines array in a single statement using inline String.join() calls, while preserving the same banner output.

 ### How to Run
 ```bash
 javac OOPSBannerApp.java